AndreaDiazCorreia/the-bitdevs-playbook/README.md

 - Minor updates: Every 6 months
 - Major review: Every 12 months
 - Mid-cycle revisions if critical updates occur

-### Feedback
-All feedback and suggested edits should be submitted to [builders@btrust.tech](mailto:builders@btrust.tech).
-Proposals will be reviewed collaboratively with organizers, sponsors, and regional leads before inclusion in future versions.

 ### Distribution
 This Playbook is maintained digitally for: